2 Hours / 2 CEs

 • Intended Audience

-This training is designed for counselors seeking to deepen their understanding of legal issues commonly encountered in mental health practice.
+This training is designed for counselors who want to deepen their understanding of legal issues commonly encountered in mental health practice.
 It provides practical guidance for navigating legal challenges relevant to various counseling settings, including clinical, school, college, and private practice environments.
-The content is applicable to counselors at all career stages, from early-career professionals to experienced practitioners.

 • Experience Level